htm-community/nupic.critic/README.md

     ./plotter.py <path/to/nupic/output/directory> [options]

 Plots the results.
-Use `--wav` to pass in a WAV file to play at the same time (**CURRENTLY OUT OF SERVICE**).
+Use `--wav` to pass in a WAV file to play at the same time.
 There are several options for this, which you can see with the `--help` flag.

 - `--wav,-w`: _[default `None`]_ Path to a WAV file to play synced to the plot.
 - `--maximize,-m`: _[default `False`]_ Maximize plot window.